alimeshkat/hack-to-kotlin/recipes/1-project-setup/MAVEN_SETUP.md

 ## Dependencies

-First, we will add the Kotlin standaard library to our dependencies.
+Add the Kotlin standaard library dependencies to the pom.

 ````xml
 <project>